top of page

 Family history: Son of Mrs Alice Williamson of Maddiston Close, Maddiston.
 Brother of George Williamson, 5 Carron View, Maddiston

-The action that lead to his death
+The action that led to his death

 Although his date of death is shown as 12 November 1914, the battalion was not in action that day.
 However; the battalion was involved in a major action on 11 November 1914, in stopping the Prussian Guard attack at Veldhoek.
+On the 11th at around 6am the Germans began to shell the British lines. there was a slight breeze blowing from the west and this blew the smoke from the German shelling over the British lines and obscured their observation.

 (Linesman Map)

 At around 9am Major Rochfort Boyd saw the German infantry advancing towards the 1st (Guards) Brigade from his position in the Scots Guards orchard.
 He didn't think that the Scots Guards had seen the Germans because there was little resistance.
-He noted that the German did not fire but used their bayonets.
-The Germans 4th Division had attacked south of the Menin Road and had been held.
+He noted that the Germans did not fire but used their bayonets.
+The German 4th Division had attacked south of the Menin Road and had been held.

 The 2nd (Emperor Franz) Guard Grenadier Regiment overran the Duke of Wellington's firing line and support trenches at the east of the Veldhoek Chateau Wood and the Scots Guards in their trench in the open field nearby noticed this.
 They began to retreat although those in the orchard stayed and fought and kept quiet in their trenches when there was nothing more they could do.
 The Germans made little effort to clear their lines of stragglers.